From Moral Issues that Divide Us

 What can be juster in a state than this?
 [Suppliants, 438-442]

 The Greek tolerance for free speech was largely confined to the political process and did not extend to ordinary public discourse, and the philosopher Socrates (469–399 BCE) is a case in point.
-Over the years he routinely pushed the boundaries of free speech, and ultimately paid for it with his life.
-He was arrested and charged with teaching ideas that were atheistic and corrupting to the youth, and at his trial Socrates had to explain why he didn’t just mind his own business.
+Over the years, he routinely pushed the boundaries of free speech, and ultimately paid for it with his life.
+He was arrested and charged with teaching ideas that were atheistic and corrupting to the youth, and at his trial Socrates had to explain why he did not simply mind his own business.
 His answer was that "I am that gadfly which God has attached to the state, and all day long and in all places am always fastening upon you, arousing and persuading and reproaching you.”
-That is, Socrates felt that his persistent inquiries were important for the moral development of the city, and that was his higher calling that he couldn’t resist.
+That is, Socrates felt that his persistent inquiries were important for the moral development of the city, and that was his higher calling that he could not resist.

 The second justification for free speech is that it is essential in society’s search for truth, completely apart from its role in democracy.
 Imagine a primitive village that for centuries has gotten its water by hauling it in buckets from a stream a mile away.
 Someone then comes up with the idea of diverting the stream to bring it closer to the village, but the community elders silence him since the implementation of his idea would disrupt the village’s longstanding tradition.
 The elders might even see the practical benefit of diverting the stream, but feel that doing so would change the daily rituals of the community, and possibly create discord among the villagers.
 We could imagine similar scenarios where leaders suppress new ideas about agricultural production, medicine, or building construction, all of which would hinder any advance in scientific knowledge.
 Imagine further a scenario where village leaders suppress new ideas about property ownership, redistribution of wealth, compulsory education, religious beliefs, gender roles, punishment for lawbreakers.
 Not all of these new ideas will be necessarily good ones, but by blocking the very discussion of new concepts the society will remain as repressed socially as it would be scientifically.
 In this sense, free speech is a requirement in the search for truth—both scientifically and socially.